AresMUSH/aresmush.com/tutorials/config/sites.md

 Enabling this feature requires either a game restart, or a coder character doing `ruby Login.update_blacklist` to initialize the proxy blacklist.
 After the initial load, it will be periodically updated.
 {% endnote %}

+## max_connections

+Limits the number of simultaneous connections from a single host/IP.